 The Institute for the Promotion of Teaching Science and Technology (IPST) was established on 16th January 1972 by the Announcement of the National Executive Council no. 42 dated 16th January 2515 B.E.
 The initial funding and technical support came from the United National Development Programme (UNDP) with precise objectives to made science curricula more responsive to the needs of the modern economy, increase the effectiveness of the methods of learning and develop training program focused on enhancing skills appropriate to modern methods of teaching and learning.
 Then by virtue of the Institute for the Promotion of Teaching Science and Technology Act 2541 B.E.
 (1998), and amended in 2548 B.E.
-(2005) (second issue), IPST has become an autonomous entity responsible for the development and improvement of science, mathematics and technology education at the basic education level.
+(2005) (second issue), IPST has become an autonomous entity with the budget support and policy guidance from the Ministry of Education.

 An autonomous entity with budget support and policy direction from the Ministry of Education

-IPST has been established with the following objectives:
+IPST has been established with the following objectives

-To promote, coordinate and execute research, development and preparation of text books, exercises, academic papers, all supplementary materials as well as production of science equipment and materials for teaching science, mathematics and technology.
+To promote, coordinate and execute research, development and preparation of text books, exercises, academic papers, all supplementary materials as well as production of equipment and materials for teaching science, mathematics and technology.

 To develop and promote science, mathematics and technology talents as well as outstanding and talented science, mathematics and technology teachers.